 David spent a lot of time working for others before deciding to start his own company.

-Through this experience, David learned a couple of essential facts about himself (he really likes solving problems and making boring processes run flawlessly) and about the problems that businesses commonly face.
+Through this experience, David learned a couple of essential facts about himself: He really likes solving problems and making boring processes run flawlessly.
+He also learned about the problems that businesses commonly face.
 The idea for his first business was borne out of these realizations and some spare time.

-One of those ideas stuck, and he started his first business—a site that allowed businesses to review other businesses as clients and vendors (essentially a business-to-business version of Yelp)
+One of those ideas stuck, and he started his first business—a site that allowed businesses to review other businesses as clients and vendors.
+It was essentially a business-to-business version of Yelp.

 Gaining entrepreneurial experience

-When he started his first business, David says he had no idea what he was doing.
-His product was software and this was back in 2006, when there were very few resources for new software founders.
-The business didn’t get too far but he learned a lot from this first entrepreneurial experience.
-One of the biggest learnings was that he wanted to be more involved in the development of his products.
+When he started his first business, David had no idea what he was doing.
+His product was software, and in 2006, there were few resources for new software founders.
+The business didn’t get too far, but he learned a lot from this first entrepreneurial experience, including that he wanted to be more involved in the development of his products.

 After that, David decided to learn a bit more about web development and started prototyping concepts himself.
 That experience led to his second company, where he worked with a co-founder to create event marketing software.

-The second company made it a little farther than the first, but he and his co-founder eventually decided it wasn’t quite the right product or the right niche.
-David says that one of the biggest things he learned with his second company was this:
+The second company made it a little farther than the first, but he and his co-founder eventually decided it wasn’t the right product or niche.
+He also couldn't dedicate as much time as needed.